keithbugeja/asteroids/README.md

 From Wikipedia:
 > Asteroids is a space-themed multidirectional shooter arcade video game designed by Lyle Rains and Ed Logg released in November 1979 by Atari, Inc. The player controls a single spaceship in an asteroid field which is periodically traversed by flying saucers.
 The object of the game is to shoot and destroy the asteroids and saucers, while not colliding with either, or being hit by the saucers' counter-fire.
 The game becomes harder as the number of asteroids increases.

-## Features (or Lack Thereof)
+## Features

-This version of Asteroids is written in Rust and was undertaken as an exercise in deploying Rust code to the web using WebAssembly.

-# Asteroids Features

-Asteroids is a classic arcade game with modern enhancements.
-Here's what you can expect in this web-based adaptation:
+Asteroids is a classic arcade game, updated with modern enhancements and developed in Rust.
+This project serves as an exercise in deploying Rust code to the web through WebAssembly.
+Here's what you can anticipate in this web-based version:

 - **Classic Gameplay**: Enjoy the timeless gameplay of the original Asteroids arcade game.
 - **Retro-Inspired Graphics**: Experience the nostalgia of classic arcade visuals with a modern twist.